john-science/john-science.github.io/_drafts/2018-01-01-noethers-theorem.md

 However, women couldn't be professors, so she had to survive on a (very small) inheritance from her father.
 She did odd jobs covering lectures for faculty to make ends meet.
 She was a prodigous mathematician, publishing frequently.
 But she could never be the first author on a paper.

-- Noether helped Einstein and Hilbert on GR
+- Noether gave lectures at Hilbert's university in 1915 and it was so scandalous she had to officially be his "assistant" for her lecture series (TODO: more details)
-- Noether gave lectures at Hilbert's university in 1915 and it was so scandalous she had to officially be his "assistant" for her lecture series
+- Noether helped Einstein and Hilbert on GR (TODO: worth more research for two sentences.)

 ### The Theorem